Loves4/NithyanandaGPT/README.md

 Docker BuildKit does not support GPU during *docker build* time right now, only during *docker run*.
 Run as `docker run -it --mount src="$HOME/.cache",target=/root/.cache,type=bind --gpus=all localgpt`.

-## Test dataset

-This repo uses a [Constitution of USA ](https://constitutioncenter.org/media/files/constitution.pdf) as an example.

 ## Instructions for ingesting your own dataset

 Put any and all of your .txt, .pdf, or .csv files into the SOURCE_DOCUMENTS directory